← Back to examples

 • PID remains viable as a simpler baseline, but only in the smaller recoverable regime under the shared actuator and disturbance limits.

-Interesting results
+Unexpected results

 • The paper’s most useful result is not a flashy time trace but the disciplined refusal to force a single winner across incompatible operating priorities.